-Measure Target Description: DCJS will receive a meets expectations or better on the Governor's Management Scorecard for Fy07.
+Measure Target Description: DCJS will receive a meets expectations or better in all the administrative categories that applies to it.

 Data Source and Calculation: The Management Scorecard grades agencies on six criteria.
 Ratings are obtained by dividing the number of "Meets Expectations" by six.